Government Schemes

 Small Industries Development Bank of India (SIDBI)

-SIDBI's SMILE scheme provides soft loans to MSMEs at concessional interest rates for expanding manufacturing and service operations.
-The scheme supports the Make in India initiative by providing affordable finance for technology upgradation, new equipment, and capacity expansion for micro and small enterprises.
+SIDBI's SMILE (Make in India Soft Loan for MSMEs) scheme provides soft loans to MSMEs at concessional interest rates for expanding manufacturing and service operations.
+The scheme directly supports the Make in India initiative by providing affordable finance for technology upgradation, new equipment purchase, capacity expansion, and working capital for micro and small enterprises.
+SMILE loans come with repayment periods up to 10 years and favourable margin requirements compared to commercial bank loans.
+The scheme is particularly useful for growing MSMEs that need patient capital for capacity investments with longer payback periods than standard working capital financing provides.

 Stand Up India